-In addition to determining whether you can file divorce in a particular state, the parties also have to decide what county in the state their divorce can be filed.
-In California, if the parties each live in different counties in California, or if one party lives in another state, they may have two options for filing their case.
-Typically, residency requirements are only a concern for person contemplating filing divorce who has moved recently or who might want to move in the near future.
-The filing requirements to file a divorce in California are as follows:
+After determining whether they can file divorce in their state, parties must also determine in which county they may file.
+For example, in California, if the parties live in different counties, or if one party lives in another state, they may have two options for filing their case.
+Typically, residency requirements are only a concern for someone who has recently moved or is considering moving very soon.

 California Divorce Residency Requirements

-To file divorce in California, one of the parties must have been a resident of California for six months and lived in the county in which the proceeding is filed for 3 months before filing the Petition for divorce.
+To file divorce in California, one of the parties must have been a resident of California for six months.
+Additionally, they must have lived in the county in which the proceeding is filed for three months prior to filing the petition for divorce.

-Typically a divorce is filed in the county of residence of the party filing, however, if more convenient for the parties, the petition for divorce can be filed in the county of residence of the non-filing spouse.
-Some California courts, such as the Los Angeles Superior Court, are extremely congested which means that divorce proceedings filed in Los Angeles Superior Court usually take longer to complete than divorces filed in other California counties.
-It may be beneficial for the parties to file their divorce in a less-congested court, if the parties live in different California counties and the option is available for them to do so.
+Typically, filing parties do so in the county of their residency.
+However, if more convenient, they may also file the petition in the county of the non-filing spouse’s residency.
+For example, some California courts, such as the Los Angeles Superior Court, are extremely congested.
+As a result, divorce proceedings filed with the Los Angeles Superior Court usually take longer to complete than those in other counties.
+Thus, some parties find it beneficial to file in a less-congested court if possible.

-Further information about California divorce residency requirements and the particular laws pertaining to jurisdiction and residency can be found in the California Family Code.
+You can find further information about California divorce residency requirements and the particular laws pertaining to jurisdiction and residency in the California Family Code.

-If you are contemplating filing a California divorce, need help understanding the California divorce residency requirements or would like to learn more about how A People’s Choice can provide low-cost help with completing the necessary divorce paperwork, please contact our office.
-A People’s Choice has over 35 years experience helping people through the divorce process and we can help you too.
-Although our corporate office is in Ventura County, California, we prepare and file family law and divorce paperwork for filing in all northern, central and southern counties in California.
+If you are contemplating filing a California divorce, need help understanding the residency requirements, or would like to learn more about how A People’s Choice can provide low-cost help with the necessary divorce paperwork, please contact our office.
+A People’s Choice has over 40 years’ experience helping people through the divorce process, and we can help you too!
+In fact, we prepare and file family law paperwork in all northern, central, and southern counties in California.
 Call us today at 800-747-2780 for more information.